rajeshgotti/rajeshrk/docs/angular/swal.md

 ---
 ```
 ---swal .fire--
+STEP:1 SWAL & SNACKBAR
 import Swal from 'sweetalert2';
 import { MatSnackBar } from '@angular/material/snack-bar';

+step:2 use SnackBar in Constructor with private
 constructor(private snackbar:MatSnackBar);

+step:3 take one method here write code if result is success then res.value else to elsePart
  discontinueClick(item: any) {
     this.medStatus='D';
     Swal.fire({